• Visitor Info

 Attending the luau?
 Wear something comfy, like a casual dress or lightweight clothes.

-Our favorite time to walk to the waterfalls is right when the park opens or later in the afternoon.
+Our favorite time to walk to the waterfall is right when the park opens or later in the afternoon.
 During these times, the park is less crowded and fewer people are swimming.

 Waimea Valley FAQs